Recovering from a Knee Injury: The Healing Power of Music Frequencies

 Recovering from a knee injury is not just a physical journey—it’s a deeply emotional one.
 Pain, frustration, and isolation can take a toll on your mental health.
 But there’s one powerful, often overlooked tool that can support both body and mind: music, specifically healing frequencies.

-Sound has been used for centuries as a form of therapy—and now, modern research is catching up, showing that certain frequencies (measured in Hertz, or Hz) can help calm the nervous system, reduce pain, and even accelerate healing.
+Sound has been used for centuries as a form of therapy.
+Now, modern research is catching up.
+Certain frequencies, measured in Hertz (Hz), can help calm the nervous system, reduce pain, and even accelerate healing.

 🎧 What Are Healing Frequencies?

 Every sound has a frequency, measured in Hz.
 Some frequencies are believed to positively affect our brainwaves and energy systems.
-These aren’t just “good vibes”—they may actually help balance your nervous system, which is often thrown off by injury and stress.
+These aren’t just “good vibes.”
+They may help balance your nervous system, which is often disrupted by injury and stress.

 Here are a few popular ones: